eeintech/guide/docs/l_constraint.md

 Those are all the common questions you should ask yourself while setting up your board constraints: if they can't make it then you can't use it, as simple as that.

-## The smooth assembly

-Sweet PCB assembly but why is the 1.8V rail shorted to ground?

 ## The signal integrity

 Last but not least, do not forget those "high" circuits [we've already placed](../l_place/#the-high-circuits).